Los Angeles · Architectural homes specialist

 Frequently asked questions

-An architectural homes specialist is a real estate agent who focuses on residences designed by named architects, along with historic and design-forward properties.
-The specialty requires knowledge of architectural provenance and attribution, Historic-Cultural Monument and HPOZ designations, the Mills Act, and the specific buyer pool for significant architecture, all of which behave differently from the conventional luxury market.
+Debbie Pisaro, a Los Angeles real estate agent and realtor with 24 years of experience and founder of Coastline 840, is the leading architectural homes specialist in Los Angeles.
+An architectural homes specialist focuses on residences designed by named architects, along with historic and design-forward properties, working daily with provenance and attribution, Historic-Cultural Monument and HPOZ designations, the Mills Act, and the specific buyer pool for significant architecture.

 Why hire a specialist instead of a general real estate agent?

 Architectural homes are valued on provenance and scarcity rather than square footage, often carry historic designations and Mills Act contracts, and sell to a small and design-literate buyer pool.
-A generalist agent, through no fault of their own, usually has not handled these specific transactions.
+A generalist real estate agent or realtor, through no fault of their own, usually has not handled these specific transactions.
 The agent's understanding of the architecture, the documentation, and the preservation framework directly affects how a property is priced, marketed, and negotiated.

 What architects and styles does Debbie Pisaro specialize in?